 Have a great story to tell?
-Want to learn all about documentary filmmaking?
-We are now accepting applications for our Reel Voices Class 2017.
+Want to learn documentary filmmaking?
+We are accepting applications for our 2018 Reel Voices summer class.
 Apply now!

 Since 2005, Pacific Arts Movement has empowered local high school students to learn the art of documentary filmmaking through the Reel Voices program.
-This intense, 8-week summer internship helps students become socially-conscious storytellers, learn Adobe Premiere editing, and experience all stages of production and post-production.
+This intense 8-week summer class helps students become socially-conscious storytellers, learn Adobe Premiere editing, and experience all stages of production.

 Students receive a $500 scholarship for their work, which premieres at the annual San Diego Asian Film Festival in November.
 The films are also packaged into a DVD and travel to other film festivals around the world including Youngcuts Film Festival (Montreal), Seoul International Youth Film Festival, Los Angeles Film Festival, National Film Festival for Talented Youth (Seattle), and Human Rights Watch International Film Festival (New York).
 Their films have won awards including PBS’s Project VoiceScape Audience Award.
 Previous Reel Voices students have used their works to earn scholarships to film school.

 One of the benefits of the Reel Voices program is the invaluable access to mentors.
 Each student is paired up with an experienced filmmaker throughout the course of the program for guidance and moral support.
 This provides a rare opportunity for high school students to hold one-on-one conversations with industry professionals while gaining valuable insight and confidence.
 Thanks to technology, mentors connect with their mentees via Skype, Google Hangout, email, and sometimes in person.

 Nina Pearl Martin

 Reel Voices Coordinator

 Reel Voices Instructor

 Get to know past Reel Voices students, view their works, and celebrate their awards.
 Click below to see the Reel Voices Project Archive.